jfbouzereau/UNBLOCK/README.md

 |Safari 13.0 | 3  |200 | 20 |
 |Firefox 70.0| 2  |150 | 15 |

+* The stack size in the browser is usually smaller than in node.js.
+A puzzle requiring 2500 levels of recursion would crash in the browser with a stack overflow error.
+To avoid this, a trick using generator and async function is used.
+That way, each level of recursion occurs asynchronously in the bottom level of the stack.
+The drawback is that the execution time is somehow longer.

 * Safari allows to load a webworker from a local file.
 Others browsers will not.
 You must for example serve the files from a http server started with :